 This is the best time to

-- and create a plan for how to get there.
+- and create a plan for getting there.

 Visioning

-It’s important to take very high-level 10,000 foot view look down at your life and career to begin the process for creating goals for going back to school.
-So to begin, I suggest you do some work on your personal vision statement.
-If you’ve never formally written a personal vision statement, I highly encourage you to slow down on this step and really think this one through.
+It’s important to take a high-level, 10,000-foot view of your life and career to begin setting goals for returning to school.
+To begin, I suggest you work on your personal vision statement.
+If you’ve never formally written a personal vision statement, I highly encourage you to slow down on this step and take a high-level, 10,000-foot view of your life and career to begin setting goals for returning.
+Think this one through.

-Visioning helps you to create a personal vision, which articulates the desired outcome for your life.
+Visioning helps you create a personal vision that articulates the desired outcome for your life.
 You are the author – no one else.
 Your personal vision will help you to keep “the big picture” in mind when day-to-day stresses of the teaching profession arise.

 During visioning, ask yourself these questions (I would recommend journaling the answers):